 Helpful tip: Abraham Lincoln Birthplace National Historical Park contains a second unit, Knob Creek Farm, located approximately ten miles away from the Birthplace Unit.
-The Knob Creek site is currently closed for construction, due to reopen in the latter half of 2015.
 The Lincolns lived at Knob Creek for five years before departing for Indiana.
-On site now is a replica cabin. construction of which was completed in 2008.
+On site now is a replica cabin, construction of which was completed in 2008.

 Helpful tip: Plan your visit to Lincoln Boyhood National Memorial around a stay at the magnificent and historic French Lick Resort in French Lick, Indiana.
 Located approximately one hour northeast of the Boyhood National Memorial, French Lick Resort seamlessly blends history, luxury, and family fun.